HomeSite Map

 Conclusion

 It has been stated by some authors that when The Beatles' cover versions outshine the originals, it was usually because of Lennon.
-While his vocal delivery on "Twist And Shout" and "Money (That's What I Want)" surely come to mind, "Please Mister Postman" definitely fits this category as well.
+While his vocal delivery on both "Twist And Shout" and "Money (That's What I Want)" definitely comes to mind, "Please Mister Postman" fits into this category as well.
 Jonathan Gould, in his book "Can't Buy Me Love: The Beatles, Britain And America," states how John's vocal overpowers the lyrics while the band's backing "(explodes) off the record," thus "(epitomizing) all that is best about The Beatles' second album."
 Gladys Horton's charming vocal delivery for The Marvelettes original version suited it very nicely, but The Beatles tightened up the harmonies and performed the song with such confidence it almost makes the original sound like an imitation.

 Song Summary